santikka/cfid/README.md

 [`dagitty`](https://cran.r-project.org/package=dagitty) package.
 This
 function accepts edges of the form `X -> Y`, `X <- Y`, and `X <-> Y`, where the last variant is a shorthand for a latent confounder affecting both `X` and `Y` (a so-called bidirected edge).
-Subgraphs can be define using curly braces `{...}`.
+Subgraphs can be defined using curly braces `{...}`.
 Edges to and from subgraphs connect to all vertices present in the subgraph.
-Sugraphs can also be nested.
+Subgraphs can also be nested.
 Some examples of allowed constructs include:

 ``` r